-In Florida, a minor parent, irrespective of age, has the authority to place his or her child for adoption.
-Even without his or her own parent’s permission, a minor parent’s consent to adoption is valid and binding upon execution, as long as it’s properly executed.
+In Florida, a minor, irrespective of age, has the authority to place his or her child for adoption.
+Even without his or her own parent’s permission, a minor’s consent to adoption is valid and binding upon execution, as long as it’s properly executed.
 See F.S.
-63.082(1)(b).
+63.082(1)(b) and (c).

 The same laws apply to a minor father, except that the minor father may instead execute an affidavit of non-paternity any time before or after the baby’s birth.
 The affidavit of non-paternity is also valid upon execution and cannot be revoked when the minor father reaches the age of majority.

 The contents of this website are intended for informational purposes only, and not to be construed as legal advice.
 Please consult with an attorney of your own choosing to determine your legal rights and obligations.